 - Avoid sprouts and alfalfa that may be contaminated with bacteria.

-- Soft cheeses like feta, Brie, blue cheeses, soft Mexican-style cheese made with unpasteurized milk can be contaminated with listeria. these should be avoided in raw form unless heated well.
+- Soft cheeses like feta, Brie, blue cheeses, and soft Mexican-style cheese made with unpasteurized milk can be contaminated with listeria.
+These should be avoided in raw form unless heated well.

-In general, if you are eating from outside don’t eat from an unclean and unhealthy environment.
+In general, if you are eating outside, don’t eat in an unclean and unhealthy environment.
 Try to munch on smaller sizes of meals throughout the day so you would not gain unnecessary weight.
 Preferably 6 small-sized meals to gain baby weight only during pregnancy.

-No matter how well you eat, if you are not well hydrated during pregnancy eating only wouldn’t make a healthy difference.
-The pregnant body needs extra fluids so don’t slack on your water intake to keep the fetus and mom-to-be happy and healthy.
+No matter how well you eat, if you are not well hydrated during pregnancy, eating wouldn’t make a healthy difference.
+The pregnant body needs extra fluids, so don’t slack on your water intake to keep the fetus and mom-to-be happy and healthy.

 Foods that increase milk supply for breastfeeding moms

 How to prepare for the baby while you are still pregnant?